-- 1. System shall include all hangers, wire, carrying tees, cross tees, edge angles, clips and all other components to complete installation.
+- A. Exposed Tee Suspension System - 1.
+System shall include all hangers, wire, carrying tees, cross tees, edge angles, clips and all other components to complete installation.
 Provide proper amount and proper type of "hold down" clips as required to prevent "uplift" and "shifting" of tiles. - 2.
 Suspension system for type A ceiling tile shall be as manufactured by USG or equal as follows: - a.
-Grid see A-600s for grid selection - 3.
+Grid to be 15/16" "Prelude" (intermediate duty). - 3.
 All lights in exposed grid suspension system shall be supported by the suspension system.
 Diffusers, grilles, etc. shall be independently supported. - 4.
 Main tees shall be sufficiently supported to carry load imposed, which shall include weight of lights.
 A minimum of four hangers per light shall be used and for lights over 4'-0" long, and additional two hangers for each additional 2'-0" of length shall be used. - 5.
 Main tees and cross tees shall be made of fully zinc coated steel of gauges as previously noted.
 All connections of main tees, cross tee, perimeter moldings, etc., shall be mechanically interlocked.
 All work shall be level, square and at proper height.
-Provide perimeter moldings where ceiling abuts walls or partitions.

-- 6. Hanger wire shall be No. 12 annealed galvanized wire, spaced not to exceed 4'-0" o.c. - 7.
+Provide perimeter moldings where ceiling abuts walls or partitions. - 6.
+Hanger wire shall be No. 12 annealed galvanized wire, spaced not to exceed 4'-0" o.c. - 7.
 All ceiling suspension shall be supported from floor and roof construction above.
 Provide all supplementary framing as required to adequately support the suspended ceiling.